Table of Contents

 Final Thoughts: A Fantastic Day in Zion National Park – A Symphony of Nature’s Wonders

-I think it is important to remember you are following in the footsteps of ancient native peoples.
-They were the first to venture into these massive canyons.
-Gaze up, see the cream, pink, and red canyon walls complimented by the brilliant blue sky above.
-Zion is a good place to experience the wilderness since there are lots of wildlife that can be seen early in the morning.
-I am an early riser and love that I can sit and look for animals catching the occasional glimpse of deer or turkey.
+It’s important to remember that you’re following in the footsteps of ancient Native peoples, the first to venture into these massive canyons.
+As you gaze upward, take in the cream, pink, and red canyon walls set against the brilliant blue sky above.
+Zion is a wonderful place to experience wilderness, especially in the early morning when wildlife is most active.
+As an early riser, I love sitting quietly and occasionally catching glimpses of deer or wild turkeys.

-I do, however, feel that this wilderness is fragile and if the crowds continue, it will not last.
+I do, however, feel that this wilderness is fragile, and if the crowds continue, it will not last.
 Zion does a good job.
 By using propane shuttle buses to take the vast number of guests into the park in the summer.
 However, the sheer number of people visiting is overwhelming the systems put in place.
-If I visit again, I would probably stay early in spring or late fall.
+If I visit again, I’d probably go in early spring or late fall to avoid the crowds.

-What are your most memorable moments in Zion?
+What were your most memorable moments in Zion?
 Share in the comments below.